Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex-no-docker.md

 This install method is supported but only recommended for the advanced users, there are a lot of additional steps and dependencies to manage yourself.

-> [!NOTE]
+!!! info
-> Few commands will be given, but online guides are given instead.
+    Few commands will be given, but online guides are given instead.
 This is because instructions differ between operating systems, so you have to use what's best for you.

 ## 1. Setting up the database